awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetFaceSearch.md

 Type: String

  ** [VideoMetadata](#API_GetFaceSearch_ResponseSyntax) **   <a name="rekognition-GetFaceSearch-response-VideoMetadata"></a>
-Information about a video that Amazon Rekognition analyzed\. `Videometadata` is returned in every page of paginated responses from a Rekognition Video operation\.
+Information about a video that Amazon Rekognition analyzed\. `Videometadata` is returned in every page of paginated responses from a Amazon Rekognition Video operation\.
 Type: [VideoMetadata](API_VideoMetadata.md) object

 ## Errors<a name="API_GetFaceSearch_Errors"></a>